aot29/VEUNDMINT_TUB_Brueckenkurs/converter/server/watchdog/README.md

 Configuration
 -------------
+Watchdog uses the concept of services.
+Each service has one URL.
+You can do the following with a service:
+* ping the host
+* send HTTP requests to the URL and manually check the result (via a javascript callback)
+* set a threshold for the response time to send a notification email

 Here is an example configuration that should explain how this works:
 ```js
 //config file for watchdog.
 Note that this is a javascript file that gets loaded as a module by